 Zeal’s members have annual contracts, but the majority of the revenue comes from monthly fees.
 In April, Zeal launched daily online classes to try to give some value to the contract.
 She also tried to sweeten the deal by telling members if they did not cancel their membership, Zeal would add half of the months lost during lockdown onto the back of the yearly period for free.
 Quite a few people did do this, but many others just didn’t have the money to pay membership fees.
-By May, though, people were Zoomed out and Skyped out.
+By May, though, people exhausted of Zoom and Skype calls.
 On top of this, it was getting warmer and nicer outside.
 Her members wanted to do aerial fitness, not sit around and do yoga by a computer.

 In June, because of the way the executive orders were worded, Zeal was able to open their doors again.
 They were listed as a club, and they would be opening up only for their members.
 Christina took the safety guidelines very seriously.
 All the staff had health screenings.
 There were temperature checks for members coming in.
 Sanitizing stations were placed all around the studio.
 There were a lot of changes to the facilities as well.
 Nobody was allowed to share equipment.
 There would be no back-to-back classes.
 Whereas towels had been used before, towels were replaced with paper towels.
 All the tape was removed from the hoops because metal is more easily sanitized.
 Zeal was very careful.

 Members were really excited to get back to aerial fitness.
 Because of the no-sharing rule, the classes were smaller.
 An eight-person class in the past became four; people really liked those reduced classes.
-The classes were booked out.
+The classes filled completely.

 All this ended at the end of July.
 Another executive order came out, which forced Zeal to close their doors again.
 The double shutdown has been disheartening.
 Casinos have been able to stay open, but Zeal can’t.
 She understands why big gyms like Planet Fitness need to close, but Zeal Aerial Fitness is a different type of fitness center.
 Aerial fitness doesn’t require the same vigorous exercise, panting, and raised heart rate that other gyms require.
 They also have two-thousand square feet, and with the reduced classes, that meant four or five people within two-thousand square feet.
 They were socially-distanced.
 To be indiscriminately grouped in with other fitness centers and gyms has been very frustrating.